amdshehab/cv/README.md

 *Retail Manager*

 - Lead a team of 8, conducting reviews, appraisals and performance management.
-- Over a period of 4 months, transformed the store to a profitable regional asset from a -17% deficit.
+- Over a period of 4 months, transformed the store to a profitable regional asset up from a -17% deficit.

 **BathStore** (Nov 2015 - Jul 2016)